Binding Study Advice (BSA)

 Changes related to coronavirus

-Last year the BSA has been postponed because of the corona crisis for all first year students with less than 42 credits.
-Students who started in 2019/2020 and didn’t receive a BSA, have to get the 42 credits (from first year courses) this academic year in order to get a positive advice.
+In academic year 2019-20 the BSA has been postponed because of the corona crisis for all first year students with less than 42 credits.
+Students who started in 2019-20 and didn’t receive a BSA, have to get the 42 credits (from first year courses) in 2020-21 in order to get a positive advice.

 If, due to illness or other circumstances, you are unable to attend (on-line) education, please report this to firstname.lastname@example.org.
 For more information see below under the heading "Required reporting of extenuating circumstances".